-The enormous ego boost we get when we look at the benchmark numbers and know we beat them causes us to peacock around in meetings and add it as a line to our resume when we want a bigger and better job.
+The enormous ego boost we get when we look at the benchmark emails numbers and know we beat them causes us to peacock around in meetings and add it as a line to our resume when we want a bigger and better job.
 However, suppose we are below the benchmarks.
 In that case, we like quickly question the statistical significance and the sample size, all to discredit that particular study to make us feel better.

-- First, vendors might use Open or Click rate numbers but calculate them differently, and in most cases, these studies don’t typically tell you how they calculate their open or clicks.
-Yes, vendors, iPost included, have their way of calculating an open or click rate, so it’s crucial to align the study calculations with your business.
+- First, vendors might use Open, Click rate or bounce rates numbers but calculate them differently, and in most cases, these studies don’t typically tell you how they calculate their open or clicks.
+Yes, vendors (iPost included) have their way of calculating an open or click rate, so it’s crucial to align the study calculations with your business.

 Over the years, I have been asked by marketers how they compare to others in their industry, and while I am always happy to oblige with numbers, I also caution clients not to obsesses over them.

 If you want something to obsesses over, then benchmark yourself from the past years of data that you have and strive to exceed one or many metrics year over year as your program grows.
 If you look at a benchmark study and notice that your open rate isn’t on par with the average open rate for your industry, who cares?
-Companies don’t make money on open rates, and in my opinion, open rate is the weakest metric for you to obsess over.
+Companies don’t make money on open rates, and in my opinion, the open rate is the weakest metric for you to obsess over.

 It is time for you to make a commitment in 2021 and beyond to look at the last 3-5 years of your program’s engagement numbers and create your benchmark study.
 It will save you from potentially misleading stats as a way to make you feel good.